ncoghlan/misc/notes/python3/questions_and_answers.rst

 upgrade of Pillow from a repackaging project to a full development fork also brought PIL support to Python 3.

+nltk doesn't support Python 3 in an official release yet, but an alpha release with Python 3 compatibility is available.

 This means that Twisted and gevent are the main critical dependencies that don't support Python 3 yet, but solid progress has been made in both cases.
 In the case of gevent, gevent 1.1 is likely to feature Python 3 compatibility